katia317/CSO/README.md

 A Division within the Department of Human Services that serves as the state's lead entity responsible for assisting individuals with disabilities to prepare for, locate and maintain employment.
 This Division also ensures that people with disabilities make informed choices to achieve full community participation through employment, education, and independent living opportunities.

 ## E

+## Enhanced Residential (formerly At-Home) Day Program (37U)
+Enhanced Residential Day Program is part of the residential habilitation program for Adult Waiver individuals and based in the individual's CILA home.
+Enhanced Residential Day Program provides a structured, individualized program of in-home and community habilitation activities for individuals who are unable to participate in traditional, out-of-home community day service programs because the individual:
+Has an illness or medical condition(s) or severe maladaptive behavior(s) that prevent participation in a vocational or day habilitation programing;
+Is over the age of 60 and declines to participate in traditional, out-of-home day habilitation programing;
+Is unable to locate a traditional community day service program to serve him/her or the community day service program is not appropriate to meet his/her needs;
+Has chosen not to participate in traditional day habilitation services on a full or part-time basis.
+Because individuals receiving this service require supports not able to be met in a traditional CDS program, the staffing ratio for this service can vary between 1:1 and 1:3, support staff to participant.
+The amount of authorized support is identified on the rate determination form.
+Providers of this service must maintain documentation which supports the billing for the services being provided.
+The documentation should include start time, stop time, location service was provided, description of service, and outcome.
+Enhanced Residential Day Program requires prior approval.
+See X. Service Authorization and Prior Approval for prior approval requirements for Enhanced Residential Day Program.

 ## Epilepsy
 A brain disease where nerve cells don’t signal properly, which causes seizures.
 Seizures are uncontrolled bursts of electrical activities that change sensations, behaviors, awareness and muscle movements.
 Although epilepsy can’t be cured, many treatment options are available.
-Up to 70% of people with epilepsy can manage the disease with medications. 癫痫
+Up to 70% of people with epilepsy can manage the disease with medications.
+(Epilepsy in Chinese: 癫痫)

 ## Employer of Record (EOR)
 The individual receiving HBS and/or legal representative, family or close associate who is responsible for overseeing the services outlined in the monthly budget, signing Service Authorizations, and signing PSW time sheets.
 The Employer of Record is responsible for hiring, training, ensuring competency, supervising, and firing PSWs.
 Per the Internal Revenue Service, the same person cannot be both Employer of Record and a PSW hired by the family.